jamesroutley/24a2/website/content/tutorial.md

 ## 7. Time limit

 So far, we've got a game that lets us move around, and collect items which give us points.
-Let's add a bit of drama by adding a time limit to the game, after which the game ends.
+Let's create some drama by adding a time limit to the game, after which the game ends.

 To do this, we'll want to have a variable which stores the current time left.